PowerTap Provides Corporate Update

 www.PowerTapfuels.com

 PowerTap Hydrogen common shares are listed on the NEO Exchange.
-Please visit the company's profile on the NEO Exchange website at https://www.neo.inc/en/live/security-activity/MOVE#!/market-depth.
+Please visit the company's profile on the NEO Exchange website: https://www.neo.inc/en/live/security-activity/MOVE#!/news

 Investor Contact: